Grandma Gatewood: Hiking career

 After the hike, Sports Illustrated ran a follow-up article describing her experiences on the trail.
 She was quoted as saying that, based on the National Geographic article's rosy descriptions, she thought "it would be a nice lark.
 It wasn't."
 She continued, "This is no trail.
 This is a nightmare.
 For some fool reason, they always lead you right up over the biggest rock to the top of the biggest mountain they can find."
-Newspapers across the United States, including The Baltimore Sun, carried articles about the "jovial little grandmother" who conquered the A.T.
+Newspapers across the United States, including The Baltimore Sun, carried articles about the "jovial little grandmother" who conquered the Appalachian Trail.
 In addition, she was invited as the featured guest on the news and talk television program the Today Show with Dave Garroway and won two hundred dollars on the televised quiz show Welcome Travelers.
-In June 1956, U.S. Representative Thomas A. Jenkins of Ohio entered a description of Gatewood's accomplishment and subsequent publicity in the Congressional Record.
+In June 1956, U.S. Representative Thomas A. Jenkins of Ohio entered a description of Gatewood's accomplishments and subsequent publicity in the Congressional Record.

-Gatewood thru-hiked the A.T. again in 1957.
-She reported that the trail was in better condition that year, due to the efforts by local hiking clubs to clean and mark parts of it.
+Gatewood thru-hiked the Appalachian Trail again in 1957.
+She reported that the trail was in better condition that year due to the efforts of local hiking clubs to clean and mark parts of it.
 She was invited to speak to students and various civic groups about her experiences.
 In addition, she spent time with Girl Scouts and 4-H members at their camps.
 In 1958, she climbed six mountains in the Adirondack Mountains of New York.

 In 1959, at the age of 71, she was inspired by publicity about the Oregon Centennial Exposition to walk the 2000 mi of the Oregon Trail by herself, following in the footsteps of the pioneer women who had walked the route behind covered wagons one hundred years earlier.
 The trip took her three months from Independence, Missouri, to Portland, Oregon, averaging 22 mi a day.
 Her arrival in Portland was celebrated as Grandma Gatewood Day.
 Among her many gifts and accolades were trips to Hollywood for guest appearances on the television programs Art Linkletter's House Party and You Bet Your Life with Groucho Marx.

 Gatewood completed her third hike of the A.T., this time in sections, in 1964 at age 76, making her the first person to complete the trail three times.
 She was also credited with being the oldest female thru-hiker by the Appalachian Trail Conference.

 Every January beginning in 1967, she led a six-mile hike through Hocking Hills State Park in Ohio.
 For her last hike in 1973, more than 2,500 hikers showed up.
 The annual hike has become even more popular over the years; in January 2013, more than 4,000 people joined in.

 When she was in her early eighties, she spent ten or more hours a day clearing and marking a 30-mile hiking trail through Gallia County, Ohio that would later be connected to the Buckeye Trail.
 In 1973, shortly before her death, she took a lengthy bus trip with an open-ended ticket, visiting all of the contiguous United States, plus three Canadian provinces.